-From the 1964 to 1970 he co-founded The New York Graphic Workshop, along with fellow artists Argentine Liliana Porter and Venezuelan Guillermo Castillo (1941–1999).
-Together they examined the conceptual meaning behind printmaking, and sought to test and expand the definition of the medium.
-During the late 1960s and early 1970s, Camnitzer developed a body of work that explored language as primary medium, shifting from printing text on paper or walls, such as his Dictionary etchings and the room-size installation Living Room (both 1969).
+In 1964 he co-founded The New York Graphic Workshop, along with fellow artists, Argentine Liliana Porter and Venezuelan Guillermo Castillo (1941–1999).
+For six years until the end of the workshop in 1970, they examined the conceptual meaning behind printmaking, and sought to test and expand the definition of the medium.
+During the late 1960s and early 1970s, Camnitzer developed a body of work that explored language as primary medium, shifting from printing text on paper or walls, such as his Dictionary etchings and the room-size installation, Living Room (both 1969).
 As his interest in language unfolded, so did his aim to identify socio-political problems through his art.
 Camnitzer responded in great part to the growing wave of Latin American military regimes taking root in the late '60s, but his work also points to the dynamic political landscape of his adopted country, the United States.

-During the 1970s he created a key body of work that blended both language and humor, producing a series of object-boxes that placed ordinary items within wood-framed glass boxes with text printed on brass plaques.
+During the 1970s, Camnitzer created a key body of work that blended both language and humor—producing a series of object-boxes that placed ordinary items within wood-framed glass boxes with text printed on brass plaques.
 In all cases, the printed sentences are also the works’ titles.
 In many ways, these boxes anticipate one of Camnitzer’s most important works, the Uruguayan Torture Series (1983–84).
 This photo-etching series epitomizes Camnitzer’s ability to question the social and political roles of an individual in society, while also examining a dimension of human psychology by pairing images and text to create new meaning.

 Though Camnitzer never left New York, his practice remains intrinsically connected to his homeland and the whole of Latin America.
 This consistent dedication cements his place as a key figure in shaping debates around ideas of post-Colonialism, Conceptualism, and pedagogy.

-His work has been shown in noted exhibitions and institutions since the 1960s, including individual shows at The Kitchen and El Museo del Barrio, New York, NY; List Visual Arts Center at M.I.T., Cambridge, MA; and Museo Carillo Gil, Mexico City, Mexico.
-Retrospectives of his work have been presented at Lehman College Art Gallery in the Bronx, NY; Kunsthalle Kiel, Germany; as well as at the Daros Museum in Zurich, Switzerland, El Museo del Barrio, New York, NY; and Museo de Arte Moderno de Medellín, Bogotá, Colombia.
-His work has appeared in numerous group exhibitions, including Mail Exhibition at the Instituto Torcuato Di Tella, Buenos Aires, Argentina (1969); the seminal Information show at The Museum of Modern Art, New York, NY (1970); Dia Foundation, New York, NY; Beyond Geometry at Los Angeles County Museum of Art, CA (2005); among others.
+His work has been shown in noted exhibitions and institutions since the 1960s, including individual shows at The Kitchen, New York, NY (2001); El Museo del Barrio, New York, NY (1995 and 2011); List Visual Arts Center at M.I.T., Cambridge, MA (1991); and Museo Carrillo Gil, Mexico City, Mexico (1993); Museo Blanes, Montevideo, Uruguay (1996); Art in General, New York, NY (2004); Kemper Art Museum, St. Louis, MO (2011); El Museo de la Memoria y los Derechos Humanos, Santiago, Chile (2013).
+Retrospectives of his work have been presented at Lehman College Art Gallery in the Bronx, NY (1991); Kunsthalle Kiel, Germany (2003); as well as at the Daros Museum in Zurich, Switzerland, El Museo del Barrio, New York, NY; and Museo de Arte Moderno de Medellín, Bogotá, Colombia (2010-2013).
+His work has appeared in numerous group exhibitions, including Mail Exhibition at the Instituto Torcuato Di Tella, Buenos Aires, Argentina (1969); the seminal Information show at The Museum of Modern Art, New York, NY (1970); Dia Foundation, New York, NY (1988); Beyond Geometry at Los Angeles County Museum of Art, CA (2005); among others.